Baron Emerging Markets Fund: Latest Insights and Commentary

 CONTRIBUTORS

-- Semiconductor giant Taiwan Semiconductor Manufacturing Company Limited (TSMC) contributed to performance during the second quarter, driven by robust demand for AI chips and easing investor concerns about tariffs and macroeconomic risks.
+- Semiconductor giant Taiwan Semiconductor Manufacturing Company Limited (TSMC) contributed to performance during the quarter, driven by robust demand for AI chips.
 We retain conviction that TSMC’s technological leadership, pricing power, and exposure to secular growth markets—including AI and high-performance computing, automotive, 5G, and Internet of Things—will allow the company to sustain strong double-digit earnings growth over the next several years.

 DETRACTORS